-Students majoring in mathematics must take 204, and at least two other upper college courses not including 213, 214.
+Students majoring in Mathematics must take at least 24 hours of Mathematics.
+Included in these hours must be course 204, and at least one other 3-hour upper college course.

-19. Algebra.
+19. ALGEBRA.
 Either semester.
 2 credits.

-Open only to students who have had one year or less of high school algebra, or to persons who have been out of school for some time.
-May not be substituted for Algebra 21.
+Open only to students who have had one year or less of high school algebra or to persons who have been out of school for some time.
+If taken prior to Algebra 21, credit will be allowed only to those students whose high school transcripts show at most one year of high school algebra.
+This course cannot be counted toward a major, nor substituted for Algebra 21.

-21. College Algebra.
+21. COLLEGE ALGEBRA.
 Either semester.
 3 credits.